kradlus/FarmStack/README.md

 `--ignore-pipfile` here is used in order to force pipenv to not download the latest versions of the packages from the pipfile, and instead take the fixed versions in the file `Pipfile.lock` and avoid compatibility issues.

-Also the backend needs a mongodb server to store data; for test purposes I used the mongodb docker container from https://hub.docker.com/_/mongo.
+Also the backend needs a mongodb server to store data; for test purposes I used the mongodb docker container from [Docker Mongo](https://hub.docker.com/_/mongo).

 Below the files to reproduce the docker environment: